Fenix Nickel Project: Evictions and land claims

 In late 2006 and early 2007, Skye Resources (acquired by HudBay Minerals in 2008, renamed HMI Nickel and subsequently sold by HudBay in 2011) sought forced evictions of Mayan communities located on contested mine land.
 Homes were burned to the ground during these evictions.

 The Fenix mining project is also subject to ongoing land claims by local Mayan communities.
 In 2006, the International Labour Organization, an agency of the United Nations, ruled that Guatemala had breached international law by granting the Fenix mining concession without first consulting with local Mayan people.
 The ILO released a report discussing the violation in 2007.

 In February 2022, the Inter-American Court of Human Rights heard a land-claims case from Mayan villagers impacted by the mine.
 The case is part of a years-long claim beginning in 2002, when area residents bought their land back from the Guatemalan government, but never received title.

 Lake Izabal pollution incident (2017)

 In May 2017, the water in Lake Izabal turned red for a period of weeks, and local fishermen began protesting the mine.
-At least one protestor was shot and killed during these protests.
+At least one protester was shot and killed during these protests.
 The government blamed an algae bloom caused by sewage and denied connection to the mine, but local villagers blockaded the mine entrance and filed a lawsuit.
 In 2019, the court found that the Ministry of Energy and Mines (MEM) had failed to ensure local villagers' free, prior informed consent for the project, and that the mine had been operating since 2005 without local consent that is required by international labor law.
 The court ordered the suspension of operations at the mine.
 This ruling was overturned by the MEM in January 2022.